| UltiDev Cassini Web Server Release Candidate 1

 http://<macchinename>:7756/GoToApplication.aspx?AppID=<your

+application ID>.
 Web service clients can too call

 Cassini Explorer web service at